tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# PART VI — OPERATIONAL NSM
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections ""

----

-## 1️⃣1️⃣ Building an NSM Program

-You need:

-* Sensors
-* Storage
-* Analysts
-* Escalation paths
-* Documentation
-* Continuous tuning

-This is organizational, not just technical.

----

-## 1️⃣2️⃣ SOC Culture

-Important principles:

-* No blame culture
-* Evidence-based conclusions
-* Document everything
-* Track metrics
-* Learn from incidents

-This overlaps strongly with:

-* SRE postmortems
-* DevOps retrospectives"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please